ned1313/Deep-Dive-Terraform/README.md

 Welcome to Terraform - Deep Dive.
 These exercise files are meant to accompany my course on [Pluralsight](https://app.pluralsight.com/library/courses/deep-dive-terraform/).
 The course was developed using version 0.11.x of Terraform.
 The video clips are still using that version, but the exercise files have been updated to support version 0.12.x.
 As far as I know there are no coming changes that will significantly impact the validity of these exercise files.
 But I also don't control all the plug-ins, providers, and modules used by the configurations.

+## AWS Account

+You are going to need an account where you have FullAdmin permissions.
+You are going to be creating policies, roles, users, access keys, VPCs, etc. If you don't have enough permissions in your current environment, then I recommend creating a temporary account to mess around in.
+In fact, probably do that regardless.
+You don't want to accidentally mess something up at work because you were trying to learn about Terraform.

 ## Using the files

 Each folder represents a module from the course and is completely self contained.
-In each module there will be an example of the *tfvars* file that you will use named *terraform.tfvars.example*.
+In each module and subfolder there will be an example of the *tfvars* file that you will use named *terraform.tfvars.example*.
 Simply update the contents of the file and rename it *terraform.tfvars*.
 Due to the sensitive nature of the information you place in the *tfvars* file, **do not** check it into source control, especially a public repository.
 Some of us - *read me* - have made that mistake before and had to delete AWS access keys post-haste.

-Once you have updated and renamed the *tfvars* file(s), you can run the commands in the *m#_commands.txt* file, where the *#* is the number of the module.
-Be sure to run the commands from the working directory of the module.
+Once you have updated and renamed the *tfvars* file(s), you can run the commands in the *name_commands.txt* file, where the *name* is the name of the module or folder.
+Be sure to run the commands from the same directory that the commands text file is located in.
 Or you can just noodle around on the terraform CLI and see what you can discover/break.
 If you run into an issue, please submit it as such and I will do my best to remediate it.

+Aside from module 2, all the other modules include subfolders that are numbered in the order they should be run.
+In most cases this is to deploy the remote state location and set up prerequisites.
+Please note, the folder structure **will not** mirror what you see in the course.
+I have tried to reorganize things to make it easier to follow along with the concepts.

 ## AWS Key Pairs